 - After enrolling in a College of Nursing Distance Education (PhD or DNP) Program, you must verify you meet the hardware and software requirements outlined in Distance Education Hardware and Software Requirements.

 - You will receive an email from the Utah Education Network (UEN) with instructions on downloading and installing Cisco Meeting.
 Follow those instructions to install the software.

-- After installing Cisco Meeting, please call UEN (UEN TSSC: 800-863-3496; opt 1, then opt 1 again.) and schedule a short audio and video test of your equipment.
-(Must be completed before the first week of the semester)
+- After installing Cisco Meeting, please call UEN (UEN TSSC: 800-863-3496; opt 1) and schedule a short audio and video test of your equipment.
+This must be completed before the first week of the semester.

 - If you fail the Cisco Meeting test with UEN, they will refer you to the College of Nursing IT for advanced troubleshooting.

 - After completing a successful test of Cisco Meeting, you are now ready for Distance Education classes with the College of Nursing.

 - Changing computers or the location that you plan to connect to the class (with Cisco Meeting) must be cleared with your instructor and UEN before class.